Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 - Native UI Builder
   - Supported operating systems are updated.
 You can also use the Native UI Builder on the Mac OS X 10.10 (Yosemite) / 10.9 (Mavericks) / 10.8 (Mountain Lion).
   - The **Source** tab to the layout.xml editor has been added.
-With the **Design** tab, you can edit the layout.xml file bidirectionally at source and user interface level.The **Source** tab supports the auto-completion and suggestion of element names and attributes.In the **Source** tab, you can edit the layout XML document at source level.The **Preview** tab has been moved to the **Source** tab as an internal pane.
+With the **Design** tab, you can edit the layout.xml file bidirectionally at source and user interface level.
+The **Source** tab supports the auto-completion and suggestion of element names and attributes.
+In the **Source** tab, you can edit the layout XML document at source level.
+The **Preview** tab has been moved to the **Source** tab as an internal pane.
 The pane shows a read-only preview of the layout.xml file.
   - The app development environment named M-Screen has been added to help you develop an app compatible with supported various screen configurations (resolution, DPI, and orientation).
     - The M-Screen supports UI layoutting for the selected screen configuration.
     - By using alternative resources in the M-Screen, you can localize text strings and optimize images and layouts.
   - New UI components and view templates are provided:
     - The map component has been added to mobile 2.3, 2.3.1 and 2.4.
     - The calendar and filpselector components have been added to mobile 2.4.
-    - The templates forctxpopup and popup components have been added to mobile 2.3, 2.3.1, and 2.4
+    - The templates forctxpopup and popup components have been added to mobile 2.3, 2.3.1, and 2.4.

 - Emulator